Pumpkins for Sale

 The Big Island Rendezvous Festival

-The first weekend in October, get out and celebrate with historical reenactments during the fur trade period at the Big Island Rendezvous Festival.
+The first weekend in October, celebrate the fur trade era at the Big Island Rendezvous in Albert Lea’s City Park.

 Fall in Minnesota

-I hope you enjoy Autumn in Minnesota as much as I do because you now have enough things to keep you busy for at least a few years.
+I hope you enjoy autumn in Minnesota as much as I do.
+You now have enough ideas to keep you busy for years.

 28 Things to do in Winter in Minnesota